jeroennoten/Laravel-AdminLTE/docs/sections/components/advanced_forms_components.md

 To use this component you need to install and enable the required [krajee-file-input](https://plugins.krajee.com/file-input) plugin.
 You can manually download and install the plugin locally on the `public/vendor/krajee-fileinput/` folder.
 Please, note there is no artisan command to install this plugin.

 After installed on `public/vendor/krajee-fileinput/` folder, you can use the next plugin configuration as a reference.
-However, note the set of included plugin files may change depending on your needs:
+However, note the set of included plugin files may change depending on your needs, and that **jQuery must be loaded before the plugin files**:

 ```php
 'plugins' => [